 The third major takeaway from the report found that crime at Sacramento cannabis businesses was not a major issue.
 The Sacramento Bee reports that the report “said between 2018 and 2021, there were between 30 and 84 robberies and burglaries per year, which resulted in less than one percent of all robberies and burglaries reported to the Sacramento Police Department.”

-This is good news for dispensary owners, who typically have a significant amount of cash on hand given the ongoing need for cash-only purchases of marijuana products.
+This is good news for dispensary owners, who typically have a significant amount of cash on hand given the ongoing need for cash-only purchases of cannabis products.

-More jobs, increased home values and safe facilities all contribute to a thriving marijuana industry in the Sacramento area and beyond.
+More jobs, increased home values and safe facilities all contribute to a thriving cannabis industry in the Sacramento area and beyond.